cremalab/boxl/README.md

 ##### Description

-Defines the preferred/ideal width or hight (depending on the parent's `direction`) of the component and may need to be combined with min-/max-/width via the style property to achieve the desired result.
+Defines the preferred/ideal width or hight (depending on the parent's `direction`) of the component and may need to be combined with min-/max-/width via the css property to achieve the desired result.

 If the parent direction is "vertical" (default), `idealSize` will affect the _height_ of the component.
 If the parent direction is "horizontal", `idealSize` will affect the _width_ of the component.